Mephodio/Icterine/README.md

 ## Port to 1.x.x when

+Icterine v1.2.0 works with Minecraft Fabric from 1.18.2 to 1.19.4, and Forge from 1.18.2 to 1.19.2 *(forge moment)*.
+Although I haven't tested it thoroughly on every version, I checked the big ones and it should work fine.

+Version for 1.20.x will be released later.

-Icterine will be ported to mc 1.18.2 and 1.20.x.
-If you need port to any other version, please open issue, or ask on [Discord](https://discord.gg/2SpfwvM7dm) server.
+If you need port to any other version, please open an issue, or ask on [Discord](https://discord.gg/2SpfwvM7dm) server.